Certifications

 Jushoku: Fully Ordained Priests (Osho)

-Jushoku are experienced priests empowered to lead a temple or Zen center affiliated with Korinji, where they may provide ceremonial services, instruct foundational practices, and give dharma talks.
-An honorific used for such persons is Osho, "preceptor" or "teacher."
-Ongoing full ordination status is contingent upon continued training for one's whole life.
+Jushoku are experienced priests empowered to lead a temple or Zen center affiliated with Korinji.
+They may provide ceremonial services, instruct foundational practices, and give Dharma talks.
+The honorific used for such persons is Osho, “preceptor” or “teacher.”

 Mugen Adler Osho, Denmark